-Palliative Treatment and Pain Management
+Palliative Treatment Managing Mesothelioma Pain

 Palliative treatment is performed to alleviate a patient’s symptoms without curing the disease.
 Because there is not yet a cure for mesothelioma, much of the care that a patient receives will be palliative.
 Unfortunately, mesothelioma is a painful disease, and all mesothelioma patients will be forced to consider the issue of pain management.
 The disease process itself causes pain; and that pain is compounded by all the treatments used to slow progression of the disease: surgery, chemotherapy and radiation.